wachaon/wes/docs/README.en.md

 ```

-If you don't have a *web driver* , download it.
+If you don't have a *Chromium* -based *Microsoft Edge* *web driver* , download it.
+Also, if the version of *edge* and the version of *web driver* are different, download the same version of *web driver* .

 ```bat